East Boston: Housing

-East Boston Celebrations
+East Boston celebrations

-East Boston has two annual recurring celebrations take place every summer.
+East Boston has two annual recurring celebrations that take place every summer.
 Eastie Week takes place for two weeks every July in collaboration between Boston Harbor Now and local partner organizations.
 During the celebrations, the organizations offer free and affordable events for families in East Boston.
 Eastie Pride Day is a long-standing celebration founded by former City Councilor Sal LaMattina that takes place at Piers Park.
 The celebration is open and free to the public and offers food, music, kids games, and community resources.